 Financing confusion: 50 million euro bypass in sight!

 There is good news for the construction industry in the Rhenish metropolis of Cologne: an important infrastructure project in Mainleus has now received the green light.
-As the Franconian mail reported, the building permit for a bypass on the B289 was granted, which ensured an upcoming investment volume of around 50 million euros.
+As the Frankenpost reported, the building permit for a bypass on the B289 was granted, which ensured an upcoming investment volume of around 50 million euros.
 This is a big step that raises a lot of hopes, especially after a period full of uncertainty about financing.

-Financing questions and draft laws
+Financing issues and draft laws

 Challenges in construction law